 - T: eve: Theory Seminar

 As always, if you aren’t consuming journalism or viewing the links we provide, you will struggle with your assignment.
-You will need to consume plenty of video journalism outside of class to understand online video journalism.
-There’s been an explosion of online video journalism formats and platforms in recent years, and journalists today are no longer constricted to broadcast format.
+You will need to consume plenty of video journalism outside of class to better understand online video journalism and successfully complete the assignment.
+Be sure to watch video from AJ+ channels.

-- Once you are done export your video, upload it you Youtube or Vimeo, (you’ll need to make an account if you don’t already have one) and embed it the same way you embedded your audio.
-Deadline Sunday eve.
+- Once you are done export your video, upload it you Youtube or Vimeo, (you’ll need to make an account if you don’t already have one) and embed it the same way you embed your audio.

 - Pushback to conventional wisdom on how the mainstream media or governments frame an issue.

-- Emotional or compassionate side of a story.
-Show specifically how people are directly affected by the issue (Emotions go beyond sadness can be awe, humour, anger, love, inspiration, etc…).
+- The emotional or compassionate side of a story.
+Show specifically how people are directly affected by the issue (Emotions go beyond sadness can be awe, humor, anger, love, inspiration, etc…).

 - Great visuals.
 Is there something we need to see (and hear) to believe?
 This is video, so let’s leverage those stories.
 It doesn’t have to be “hard news.”